Asteroid mining: The Outer Space Treaty

-After ten years of negotiations between nearly 100 nations, the Outer Space Treaty opened for signature on January 27, 1966.
-It entered into force as the constitution for outer space on October 10, 1967.
+After ten years of negotiations between nearly 100 nations, the Outer Space Treaty opened for signature on 27 January 1966.
+It entered into force as the constitution for outer space on 10 October 1967.
 The Outer Space Treaty was well received; it was ratified by ninety-six nations and signed by an additional twenty-seven states.
 The outcome has been that the basic foundation of international space law consists of five (arguably four) international space treaties, along with various written resolutions and declarations.
 The main international treaty is the Outer Space Treaty of 1967; it is generally viewed as the "Constitution" for outer space.
 By ratifying the Outer Space Treaty of 1967, ninety-eight nations agreed that outer space would belong to the "province of mankind", that all nations would have the freedom to "use" and "explore" outer space, and that both these provisions must be done in a way to "benefit all mankind".

-The province of mankind principle and the other key terms have not yet been specifically defined (Jasentuliyana, 1992).
+The province of mankind principle and the other key terms have not yet been specifically defined.
 Critics have complained that the Outer Space Treaty is vague.
 Yet, international space law has worked well and has served space commercial industries and interests for many decades.
 The taking away and extraction of Moon rocks, for example, has been treated as being legally permissible.

 The framers of Outer Space Treaty initially focused on solidifying broad terms first, with the intent to create more specific legal provisions later (Griffin, 1981: 733–734).
-This is why the members of the COPUOS later expanded the Outer Space Treaty norms by articulating more specific understandings which are found in the "three supplemental agreements" – the Rescue and Return Agreement of 1968, the Liability Convention of 1973, and the Registration Convention of 1976 (734).
+This is why the members of the COPUOS later expanded the Outer Space Treaty norms by articulating more specific understandings which are found in the "three supplemental agreements" – the Rescue and Return Agreement of 1968, the Liability Convention of 1973, and the Registration Convention of 1976.

 Hobe (2007) explains that the Outer Space Treaty "explicitly and implicitly prohibits only the acquisition of territorial property rights" but extracting space resources is allowable.
 It is generally understood within the space law authorities that extracting space resources is allowable, even by private companies for profit.
 However, international space law prohibits property rights over territories and outer space land.
-Hobe further explains that there is no mention of “the question of the extraction of natural resources which means that such use is allowed under the Outer Space Treaty” (2007: 211).
+Hobe further explains that there is no mention of "the question of the extraction of natural resources which means that such use is allowed under the Outer Space Treaty" (2007: 211).
 He also points out that there is an unsettled question regarding the division of benefits from outer space resources in accordance with Article, paragraph 1 of the Outer Space Treaty.